SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Durability and Longevity

-Winner: Samsung Crystal UHD 8-Series Pro for its contrast longevity and durability.
+Winner: Samsung Crystal UHD 4K for greater durability and no burn-in risk.